 So how do we get our children to practice at home?
 Why will Mary play for her teacher and not for Mom or Dad at home?
 Some may think it’s a matter of having someone sit by the child the entire time they’re playing, but there’s a deeper matter – kids like to have fun!

-- Simon Says: Ask your child’s teacher to help your child mark their song into different colors..
-Usually matching parts being the same color works best.
+Ask your child’s teacher to help your child mark their song into different colors… Usually matching parts being the same color works best.
 As long as you know what colors your child’s song uses, you can be in a completely different room and say, “Simon says play the red section!”
 “Simon says play the last blue section with your eyes closed!”
 “Simon says play ALL of the orange sections!”
-The surprise element is one kids thrive on, and this fun game will have them excited to find out what to play next!
+The surprise element is what kids thrive on, and this fun game will have them excited to find out what to play next!

 Music lessons are a big commitment with hugely positive results.
 Turn forced practice into fun time with these strategies this upcoming week and see what difference it makes in your home!